Ruth Charteris: Solicitor General, 2021–2026

-Appointment
+Appointment and Resignation

-On 16 June 2021 the Scottish Government announced that Nicola Sturgeon had recommended Charteris to the Scottish Parliament for appointment as Solicitor General for Scotland by The Queen.
-Her nomination as Solicitor General for Scotland was approved by the Scottish Parliament on 17 June 2021.
+On 16 June 2021 the Scottish Government announced that Nicola Sturgeon had recommended Charteris to the Scottish Parliament for appointment as Solicitor General for Scotland by Elizabeth II.
+Her nomination as Solicitor General was approved by the Scottish Parliament on 17 June 2021.

-The appointment of Charteris to the post of Solicitor General for Scotland, and Dorothy Bain KC to the position of Lord Advocate marks the first time that both of Scotland's top law officers have been held by two women at the same time.
-On nominating Charteris for Solicitor General, nominating First Minister of Scotland Nicola Sturgeon told the Scottish Parliament she was "extremely pleased to be seeking parliament’s agreement to recommend Dorothy Bain QC and Ruth Charteris QC as Scotland’s law officers", citing Charteris' career as "a Standing Junior to the Scottish Government from 2012 and was Second Standing Junior to the Scottish Government from 2016 – 2020.
-On taking Silk she moved into Crown Office to become a full-time Advocate Depute" as one of the reasons for her nomination.
+The appointment of Charteris as Solicitor General and Dorothy Bain KC as Lord Advocate marked the first time that both of Scotland's top law officers were both women.

+On her elevated appointment to the office of Lord Advocate on 19 June 2026, she was succeeded in her role as Solicitor General by Brian Gill KC.

 Duties

-Sturgeon acknowledged that both "Ms Bain and Ms Charteris will take their posts at a time of unprecedented challenge, given the political climate and given that threats to the rule of law have been experienced across the globe".

-She was selected as the annual speaker at the Annual Reflections Lecture at the Edinburgh Foundation for Women in Law event.
+Charteris was selected as the annual speaker at the Annual Reflections Lecture at the Edinburgh Foundation for Women in Law event.
 In 2023, as Solicitor General for Scotland, she was instructed by First Minister Humza Yousaf to "fully investigate" claims that the Scottish Government had not handed over WhatsApp communications and text messages which were exchanged between senior government officials during the height of the COVID-19 pandemic in Scotland, following claims made during the United Kingdom COVID-19 inquiry.
 Yousaf had claimed that it was his "understanding" that all messages required had been handed over.

+Lord Advocate, 2026–

+It was announced on 16 June 2026 that John Swinney had nominated Charteris to be Lord Advocate, replacing Dorothy Bain who had announced that she was stepping down.
+On her nomination, she issued a statement in which she publicly thanked the first minister, saying "I recognise the importance and the responsibility of this role and if I am appointed, it will be a great privilege to serve the people of Scotland".
+On 19 June 2026, she was sworn in at Parliament House, Edinburgh.

+Her appointment to the position was overseen by the Lord President of the Court of Session, Lord Pentland, who said of Charteris upon her appointment "you take up your new role with great experience of leadership in our country’s prosecution service", whilst further claiming her "substantial knowledge of civil and public law will assist you as principal legal adviser to the Scottish Ministers".

+Personal life

+She grew up as a Christian, and is a member of Dowanvale Free Church of Scotland in Glasgow, and a member of the Lawyers Christian Fellowship.